We're here to help

 Have you met them in real life?

 Lots of us make friends online these days.
-But when it comes to sharing nudes, you need to be sure they are who they say they are.
+But when it comes to sharing nudes, you need to think before you share.
+Remember, once shared, an image can end up anywhere.

 Does this person really care about me?